-Before you can even begin to consider developing a mindset geared towards riches, the first step to understand is that you have full responsibility over your own finances.
+If you believe you are a victim, you can't even begin to consider developing a mindset geared toward riches, unless you understand that you have full responsibility for your own finances.

 You are in charge of your success, much like you are in charge of your failures or mediocrity.